 Keeping a food diary is highly recommended.
-Be careful to include in your diary not just what you eat, but also record other factors which affect your migraine attacks to minimize misattribution of a migraine attack to a particular food or trigger.
-Uncovering what exactly caused the attack takes a little time and patience but the process gives you much more control over your condition.
+Be careful to include in your diary not just what you eat, but also record other factors which may affect your migraine attacks to minimize misattribution of a migraine attack to a particular food or trigger.
+Uncovering what exactly caused the attack takes a some time and patience but the process gives you more control and confidence over your condition.
 The results are often surprising.

 Food allergy tests unfortunately do not test for specific migraine triggers.
 But they can be effective at showing what foods your body is reacting abnormally too.
 Eliminating foods which cause stress or overreactions in the body may improve your migraine frequency or severity.

 A detoxification may help cleanse your system of the offending substances but there is little scientific evidence supporting the efficacy of a detoxification.
 It may simply be a psychological way to push the ‘restart’ button when beginning a new eating regime.